-In planning and performing our audit of the financial statements, we considered the Association of Monterey Bay Area Governments' internal control as a basis for designing over audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Association of Monterey Bay Area Governments' internal control.
+In planning and performing our audit of the financial statements, we considered the Association of Monterey Bay Area Governments' internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Association of Monterey Bay Area Governments' internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Association of Monterey Bay Area Governments' internal control.